jackhaydock/lore.github.io/docs/history/calendar.md

 date:   2019-06-05 23:37:26 +0100
 permalink: /history/calendar
 parent: History
+grand_parent: Welcome to Versera
 nav_order: 0
 ---

 The most commonly used calendar in [Versera](/404) is the Diamon calendar.
-This calendar uses the creation of [The Red Wall](/relics/redwall) as it's epoch, with every before the wall being known as the [Age of Chaos](/ages/chaos) and everything afterwards being split into multiple ages.
+This calendar uses the creation of [The Red Wall](/misc/redwall) as it's epoch, with every before the wall being known as the [Age of Chaos](/history/ages/chaos) and everything afterwards being split into multiple ages.

 ---